Chase Sapphire Preferred or Reserve? Preferred Wins!

 What About After the First Year?

 When you get to the end of the first year the waters become muddied.
 That is because the $155 difference in annual fees and credits is a smaller gap to bridge.
 This would trim the spend differential down to $10,333 per year in the 3X earning categories.
 Even less if the Doordash $60 credit sticks around long term.
 That is obtainable for more people versus the $40K+ needed in year one.
+But the lounge access and other travel insurance / perks may make the fee a wash in your eyes anyway.

 As you can see the ultimate strategy when discussing how to approach the Sapphire product line is to apply for the Chase Sapphire Preferred in year one and then upgrade it to the Chase Sapphire Reserve in year 2.